Setia Alam: Location and accessibility

 Setia Alam is located on the western flank of Shah Alam, just adjacent to its boundary with Klang.
 It is served by a spur route of the NKVE.
 Selangor State Route (Jalan Meru) links Setia Alam to Puncak Alam and ultimately Kuala Selangor due north and downtown Klang due south.
 WCE is also linked to Setia Alam via Jalan Meru.

 The closest rail station is the KTM Klang, which is about 7.6km south.
-The future Pasar Klang LRT station is about 6 km south.
-RapidKL bus route 753 connects Setia Alam to the Section 14 bus hub in downtown Shah Alam.
+The Pasar Klang LRT station is about 6 km south.
+There are 3 bus routes around Setia Alam like the RapidKL bus route 753 connects Setia Alam to the Section 14 bus hub in downtown Shah Alam, Smart Selangor bus route BK02 (SU13A) which looped around the township via Setia City Mall and De Palma Apartment and the LRT feeder bus route T728 from the Pasar Klang LRT station which connects Bandar Bukit Raja and Setia City Mall.